Funeral of Diana, Princess of Wales: Burial

 The burial occurred privately later the same day.
 Diana's former husband, sons, mother, siblings, a close friend, and a clergyman were present.
-Diana's body was clothed in a black long-sleeved, three-quarter length woolen cocktail dress designed by Catherine Walker which she had chosen some weeks before, a pair of black pantyhose, and a pair of black shoes.
+Diana's body was clothed in a black long-sleeved, three-quarter length woollen cocktail dress designed by Catherine Walker which she had chosen some weeks before, a pair of black pantyhose, and a pair of black shoes.
 A set of rosary beads was placed in her hands, a gift she had received from Mother Teresa, who died the same week as Diana.

-In her hands there was also a photograph of her sons, a photo which travelled around with her and had been found in her handbag.
-Paul Burrell reportedly also took some pictures of Prince Harry and Prince William from under her glass dressing table from her Kensington Palace apartment and put them in her coffin as well.
+In her hands there was also a photograph of her sons, which travelled around with her and had been found in her handbag.
 Her grave is on an island (52.283082°N 1.000278°W) within the grounds of Althorp Park, the Spencer family home for centuries.
 The ground was consecrated by the Bishop of Peterborough prior to the burial.

 At the ceremony, the Royal Standard which had covered the coffin was removed.
 Paul Burrell, Diana's former butler, claimed that the standard had been removed by Diana's brother moments before she was buried, and replaced with the Spencer family flag.
 He claimed the Earl said that "She (Diana) is a Spencer now."
 Burrell also condemned the move, telling the Daily Mirror that "It had more to do with his Spencer v Windsor war than doing what Diana would have wanted.
 It was inappropriate and disrespectful.
 I knew it was not what Diana would have wanted.
 With that act, her brother was depriving the Princess of her proper status in life – a status of which she was proud."
 Lord Spencer called Burrell's comments "hurtful lies" and said in a statement: "The Queen's standard was removed as part of the ceremony by her own officer in a dignified and pre-agreed manner".